fourpoints/mumath/README.md

 It's worth noting that these already exist as `\sin`, `\cos` and `\tan`, as serves just as an example.
 It is recommended to start keywords with `\` whenever possible, as using too many custom keywords may be slow.
 The tokenizer is optimized to look for keywords starting with `\`.
+Using `\sin` also helps keeping LATEX compatibility.

 ```py
 from mumath import Glyph